erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

       "Enabled" => 1
 ```

 I much preferred this method as this information was sourced directly from Apple.
-What I didn't like though was the multi grep.

-When playing around with this in [macadmins python](https://github.com/macadmins/python) I realized this plist is in a very strange format.
+What I didn't like though was the multi `grep` and using `plutil`.
+For years Apple has warned that what is on disk in /Library/Preferences may not be what is actually applied, due to [cfprefsd](https://iphonedev.wiki/index.php/Preferences).
+When playing around with this in [macadmins python](https://github.com/macadmins/python) I realized the plist was in a very strange format.

 ```xml
 <string>com.crowdstrike.falcon.App</string>